HakaiInstitute/hakai-ctd-qc/README.md

 ### Deployments

-The hakai_ctd_qc tool is deployed via a Docker container (see [Dockerfile](Dockerfile)) on two caprover instances: related to the development and production branches.
+The hakai_ctd_qc tool is deployed via a Docker container (see [Dockerfile](Dockerfile)) and run from Windmill.
+On container start, the application will request all ctd casts that are awaiting qc and process them in batches of `chunk_size` casts.

-- development: http://hakai-ctd-qc.server.hak4i.org/ -> qc hakaidev database
+- development: https://windmill-dev-server.windmill.hakai.app/scripts/get/d35488d8aec4898b?workspace=data-pipelines -> qc hakaidev database
-- main: http://hakai-ctd-qc.server.hakai.app/ -> qc hakai database
+- main: https://windmill-dev-server.windmill.hakai.app/scripts/get/58d138bc6d80e3d4?workspace=data-pipelines -> qc hakai database
-    - a cron job is applied to this instance to qc latest data submitted.
+    - a cron schedule is applied to this instance to qc latest data submitted.

-Each instance is associated to their respective hakai database:
+see [Windmill Schedules](https://windmill-dev-server.windmill.hakai.app/schedules?filter_kind=schedule&user_and_folders_only=false&status=all) for container run schedule

 ### Continuous Integration

 1. **Testing**: Any changes to the package are tested via a [GitHub workflow](.GitHub/workflows/test-package-install.yml) that qc hakai_id test suite.
 2. **Docker Build Testing**: Docker container build is tested via a [GitHub worflow](.GitHub/workflows/test-docker-build.yml)
-3. Changes to the main and development versions are directly deployed to the different caprover instances via the [deploy action](.github/workflows/deploy.yml) each respective github environments.
+3. Changes to the main and development versions trigger image builds which are in tern pulled into windmill on next schedualed run. [prod deploy action](.github/workflows/build.yml) [dev deploy action](.github/workflows/build_dev.yml).
 4. **Errors and monitoring**: Sentry is use to monitor the different errors and cron jobs.
 Only the main deployment is required to run a cron job to make sure any newly submitted data is qced.
 See the following links for any [issues](https://hakai-institute.sentry.io/projects/ctd-auto-qc/?project=6685251) and [cron issues](https://hakai-institute.sentry.io/crons/8ac7c3da-4e18-4c7b-9ce9-c0fa22956775/?project=6685251&statsPeriod=7d) encountered.

 ### Tests parametrization